kwj/publish-jsr/README.md

 ## How to use

-1. Set the version you want to publish in the `version` field, and commit the configuration file and push to the repository to the github.com server.
+1. Set the version you want to publish in the `version` field, and commit the configuration file and push to the repository on the Github site.

 2. Trigger the event that you specified.